cjinhuo/blazwitcher/README.md

 ## searching
-click the icon in the extension bar and type pinyin or specific word to fuzzy search.
+Click the icon in the extension bar then type pinyin or specific word to fuzzy search.

 ![landing](./docs/landing.gif)